Aylur/gnim/docs/jsx.md

 # JSX

 Syntactic sugar for creating objects declaratively.
-In GJS building UIs connecting signals, binding properties between objects is done mostly imperatively.

 > [!WARNING]
-> This is not React.js
+>
-> This works nothing like React.js and has nothing in common with React.js
+> This is not React.js This works nothing like React.js and has nothing in
-> other than the XML syntax.
+> common with React.js other than the XML syntax.

 Consider the following example: